Medibank

-Medibank Private Limited, better known as simply Medibank, is one of the largest Australian private health insurance providers, covering 3.7 million people in 2021.
-Medibank initially started as an Australian Government not-for-profit insurer in 1976, before becoming for-profit in 2009 and privatised by the Abbott Government in 2014.
-Medibank now operates as a publicly-listed company on the Australian Securities Exchange.
+Medibank is an Australian private health insurance provider headquartered in Melbourne, Victoria.
+It is Australia's largest private health insurance provider, covering around 4.2 million customers in 2024.
+Medibank initially started as an Australian Government not-for-profit insurer in 1976, before becoming for-profit in 2009 under the Rudd Government and privatised by the Abbott government in 2014.
+Medibank now operates as a publicly listed company on the Australian Securities Exchange.

 History

-Medibank began business as an Australian Government-owned private health insurer, established by the Whitlam Government in 1975 through the Health Insurance Commission.
-Medibank was set up to provide competition to private "for-profit" health funds and to put pressure on other health funds to keep premiums at a reasonable level.
+Medibank began as an Australian Government private health insurance scheme, established by the Whitlam government in 1975 through the Health Insurance Commission.
+In its original form, it was a universal health insurance programme funded through taxation, that also ensured free treatment at public hospitals and provided subsidies to private hospitals.
+The subsequent Fraser government reduced the subsidies and allowed the Health Insurance Commission (later Medibank Private) to enter the private health insurance market.
+Its purpose was to provide competition to private "for-profit" health funds and to put pressure on other health funds to keep premiums at a reasonable level.
+The original Medibank scheme became Medicare under the Hawke government, with Medibank Private continuing and now referred to as just Medibank.

-In 2006, the Howard Coalition Government announced that Medibank would be sold in a public float if it won the 2007 election.
+In 2006, the Howard Coalition government announced that Medibank would be sold in a public float if it won the 2007 election.
 However, they were defeated by the Australian Labor Party under Kevin Rudd, which had already pledged that Medibank would remain in government ownership.
 After 2009, although continuing in government ownership, Medibank operated as a government business enterprise, operating as a fully commercialised business, paying tax and dividends under the same regulatory regime as do other registered private health funds.
 Before the 2010 election, Liberal leader Tony Abbott made the same pledge to privatise Medibank if it won government, but the party was again defeated by Labor.
 Again, privatisation was Liberal party policy at the 2013 election, which the Coalition won.

 In March 2010, Medibank withdrew benefits for restricted services on its basic First Choice Savers hospital policy.
 As of June 2010, benefits for procedures such as heart operations and assisted reproductive services will be available only to customers on more comprehensive policies, costing as much as 50% more.
 Medibank stated that the changes were intended to improve customer understanding of their products.
 They further stated the impact on customers will be small due to the low rate of use of the restricted services.

 In late March 2016, after 14 years as CEO, George Savvides retired earlier than expected.
 Former NAB chief financial officer Craig Drummond was offered the role and commenced in July 2016.
 Following Craig Drummond’s retirement, David Koczkar was appointed CEO in May 2021.